wkumari/draft-wkumari-dnsop-alt-tld/README.md

    of such a system is the Tor network's [Dingledine2004] use of the ".onion" Special-Use Top-Level Domain Name (see [RFC7686]).

-   In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
+   In many cases, the creators of these alternative namespaces have chosen a convenient or descriptive string and started using it.
    These strings are not registered anywhere nor are they part of the DNS.
-   However, to users and to some applications they appear to be TLDs;
-   and issues may arise if they are looked up in the DNS.
+However, to users and to some applications they appear to be TLDs; and issues may arise if they are looked up in the DNS.

    An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a